Saturday, April 11, 2026: Guest Speaker

 March 6, 2021: Guest Speakers: the Middleville Museum Volunteers.
 Members of its Board of Directors will share

-information about the history of the museum, its collection, its work on the genealogy of Lanark County, and the educational resources it is providing in the outreach program to communities, youth, and families
+information about the history of the museum, its collection, its work on the genealogy of Lanark County, and the educational resources it provides in the outreach program to communities, youth, and families.

 February 6, 2021: Guest Speaker Glen Wright retired military archivist at the Library and Archives Canada (LAC) and the RCMP.
 His topic is “From Controversy to Compromise: Choosing a Flag for Canada, 1964-1965”.